matryer/goblueprints/README-2nd.md

-# Go Programming Blueprints
+# Go Programming Blueprints: Second edition

 ![Go Blueprints by Mat Ryer book cover](https://raw.githubusercontent.com/matryer/goblueprints/master/artwork/bookcover.jpg)

 This is the official source code repository for the book.
-You are welcome to browse this repository and use the [issues tab](https://github.com/matryer/goblueprints/issues) to report any problems or ask any questions.
+You are welcome to browse this repository and use the [issues tab](https://github.com/matryer/goblueprints/issues) to report any problems or tweet the author [@matryer](https://twitter.com/matryer).

   * **Feel free to copy and paste from the repository where appropriate**, although typing the code out will surely do more for the learning experience
   * If you are enjoying the book, please tell others by [reviewing the book on Amazon](http://bit.ly/goblueprints)